rfo909/CFT/doc/Doc.md

 This lets individual scripts have persistent session state, that is remembered between calls, which means Input() remembers what you typed in last time, etc.

-### Session state tree

-If code inside an external script in turn calls code inside **another** script, then the same rule applies, creating in effect a tree of session states for scripts invoked from other scripts.

 ## Predicate calls